Classics and Latin should not be code words for posh and privileged, say Miri Teixeira and George Connor.

 Greek and Roman mythology feature in video games like Assassin’s Creed Odyssey and Hades.
 They are the basis of novels, films and television like the Percy Jackson series, Gladiator and Netflix’ Kaos.
 TikTok is awash with videos about Greek mythology.

-The skillset involved in the study of classics is broad and helpful for numerous careers including journalism, law, medicine, computer sciences, politics and art.
+A knowledge of classics is helpful for numerous careers including journalism, law, medicine, computer sciences, politics and art.

 Explaining the appeal, George says, “It changes the way you look at the world.
 You start to see classical references everywhere.